François-Charles de Velbrück: Early life

 Velbrück was born at Garath Castle near Düsseldorf on 11 June 1719.
 In 1735, when he was 16, his brother made over to him a prebend of Saint Lambert's Cathedral, Liège.
 A year later, Velbrück was received onto the cathedral chapter by procuration.
 He did not reside in Liège until 1745.
 In 1756 he was appointed archdeacon of Hesbaye and later the same year Scel des Grâces (keeper of the prince-bishop's seal).

 In 1757 he was put in charge of a diplomatic mission to the court at Vienna.
 In 1759 he became grand master of the household and prime minister to Johann Theodor of Bavaria, the prince-bishop of Liège and the head of a sumptuous court.
 Velbrück was also made a prebendary canon of Münster Cathedral in 1757.
 Velbrück, who had been a conduit of French influence in Liège, lost his position at court after Johann Theodor's death in 1763 and the election of his rival, Charles-Nicolas d'Oultremont, as prince-bishop.
-In 1765 Louis XV of France made him commendatory abbot of the royal abbey of Saint-Nicolas at Cheminon, Champagne.
-At Oultremont's death in 1772, Velbrück was unaninously elected to succeed him.
+In 1765 Louis XV made him commendatory abbot of the royal abbey of Saint-Nicolas at Cheminon, Champagne.
+At Oultremont's death in 1772, Velbrück was unanimously elected to succeed him.